 Purpose of Role

-All Lowe’s associates deliver quality customer service while maintaining a store that is clean, safe, and stocked with the products customers need.
-As a Delivery Coordinator, this means:
+All Lowe’s associates deliver quality customer service while maintaining a store that is clean, safe, and stocked with the products our customers need.
+As an LTL (Less than Load) Stocker, this means:

 Provides SMART customer service at all times through the daily execution of Lowe's customer service policies, procedures and programs.